 - Palliative Care

 - Neuroscience Intensive Care

 - Drug Policy

 - Infectious Disease

 Residents complete projects throughout the program.
 These projects are in areas that are relevant to contemporary pharmacy practice and pharmacy management.
 Each project is an opportunity for residents to develop skills in collecting, analyzing and presenting data.
 Completion of a residency project is a requirement of the program.
-Residents present their residency projects at the ASHP Midyear Clinical Meeting and Eastern States Conference for Pharmacy Residents and Preceptors.
+Residents present their residency projects at the American Society of Health-System Pharmacists (ASHP) midyear clinical meeting, our pharmacy department’s conference and Eastern States Conference for Pharmacy Residents and Preceptors.